 I busked for 2 years on London Underground 2003-2005 using the Peavey solo portable sound system.
 It has an XLR input for the mic and a 1/4" jack input for a guitar, keyboard or other instrument.
 You can plug it into a socket or use 8 batteries.
 I used rechargeable ones as this was more economical in the long term.

-I also have a Bose L1 PA system for gigs, which you can plug a mic and instrument into directly, or you can plug in a mixer to it's stereo input for more channels.
+I also have a Bose L1 PA system for gigs, into which you can plug a mic and instrument, or you can plug in a mixer to it's stereo input for more channels.

 1/4 jack to 1/4" jack are used for most instruments like guitars and keyboards for example, and mics are connected by XLR at the microphone end and either 1/4" jack or another XLR depending on the input on the amp.

 Here are some books for inspiration.
-The Frustrated Songwriter's Handbook and The Art Of Songwriting are full of tips and ideas to spark your imagination and Songwriters On Songwriting contains a multitude of first hand accounts of how a vast array of world famous songwriters create their songs... enjoy!
+The Frustrated Songwriter's Handbook by Karl Coryat and Nicholas Dobson and The Art Of Songwriting by Ed Bell are full of tips and ideas to spark your imagination and Songwriters On Songwriting by Paulm Zollo contains a multitude of first hand accounts of how a vast array of world famous songwriters create their songs... enjoy!